 For Domo BI there is no difference where your data is located — it gathers everything together, so the data is available on any device.
 At the same time, this tool guarantees a great level of security, and your data will never get into the wrong hands.

-Like the above-mentioned tools, Domo BI allows business intelligence implementation for companies of different industries: manufacturing, healthcare, hospitality, transportation, retail, e-commerce, etc.
+Like the above-mentioned data analytics BI tools, Domo BI allows business intelligence implementation for companies of different industries: manufacturing, healthcare, hospitality, transportation, retail, e-commerce, etc.

 With Domo BI you can use over 300 interactive chart types and more than 1,000 pre-built and custom data connectors.
 The pricing varies, but, as usual, you can try the platform for free.

-Looker offers visualization software, embedded analytics and diverse applications, such as digital marketing analytics and others.
-Numerous trainings are waiting for you here, but some of them are paid (for instance, live virtual training).
+Looker offers visualization software, embedded analytics, and diverse applications, such as digital marketing analytics and others.
+Numerous training is waiting for you here, but some of them are paid (for instance, live virtual training).
 However, you can still learn a lot for free — Looker provides enough guides.
 In case of extra questions, ask the community or get in touch with the support service.